Theology Philosophy Humanities General Education

 Our redemption was accomplished by a God who entered history.
 As a consequence, Catholics understand communion as something that occurs in a context of tradition.
 Faith is handed down over centuries by the successors of the apostles; we read and interpret Sacred Scripture according to long-established understandings and principles; our prayer to the Father through Jesus Christ in the Holy Spirit bears a striking resemblance to that of the first Christian communities.
 This course examines sacramental ritual and considers the perennial necessity of personal prayer, enabling students to better understand the power of this ancient faith.
 In its essential elements it never changes—which is precisely what allows it to change us.

 It is all too easy to see one’s own desires as what really matters, and to live accordingly.
-With his Theology of the Body, however, Pope St. John Paul II offers a fresh perspective, one that dares to lift us above the confusion and malaise wrought by this era’s remarkable selfishness.
+With his Theology of the Body, however, Pope St. John Paul the Great offers a fresh perspective, one that dares to lift us above the confusion and malaise wrought by this era’s remarkable selfishness.
 This course affords students an opportunity to explore this theological treasure given to the Church by our university’s patron, and to better see how an individual human life can be lived not selfishly, but as a gift received from God and intended for others.

-In this course the student explores the Scriptures, particularly the four Gospels(Matthew, Mark, Luke and John) to understand the person of Jesus Christ.
+In this course the student explores the Scriptures, particularly the four Gospels (Matthew, Mark, Luke and John) to understand the person of Jesus Christ.
 This Scripture course serves as the starting point for JPCatholic University’s religion curriculum.
 While examining some of the basic literary and historical issues relating to Scripture study, the course also introduces students to the theological principles of Catholic biblical exegesis.
 The course also explores ways the study of Scripture enhances the life of prayer.

-Students learn about the basic structures of sound reasoning, focusing largely on classic Aristotelian logic.
+In this course students learn about the basic structures of sound reasoning, focusing largely on classic Aristotelian logic.
 The course serves to help students think and argue with clarity as well as to effectively analyze arguments of others.
 The course includes a careful analysis of the operations of the intellect, i.e., understanding, judgment, and reasoning, focusing on their products, i.e., term, proposition, and syllogism.

 This course is a detailed study in the various understandings of nature, beginning from the mythology of the Enuma Elish as a primitive attempt at grasping the world, to the classical understanding found in Aristotle’s Physics and 141 Parts of Animals and their Medieval development in Thomas Aquinas’s The Principles of Nature, to foundational texts in modern natural sciences such as those of Descartes, Galileo and Newton, to discussions of evolution found in Darwin, and finally to near contemporary physicists such as Heisenberg.
 The contrast between the classical stress on substantial form and formal causality and the modern method of material causality and mathematical law will be brought to the forefront, as will the emphasis on technology as a mastery of nature in modern science and the question of teleology, whether nature acts for a purpose.